tieto-peralkim/vacationer-frontend-031023/README.md

 Smarter way for the calendar excluded dates.
 How to add/edit old holidays?
 Do they matter?
 If you edit holiday which is partly in past, it gives wrong error message if new dates are in the past.

+* tags for work teams
+* personal settings (calendar colors, default tags)
+* calendar filtering (all workers/workers on holiday/based on tag)